uwetom/Principles-of-3D-Maya-tutorials/worksheet_2_ box_modeling.md

 First we are going to delete half our model.

 - Go into the front view.
-- Go in Face selection mode.
+- Enable Face selection mode.

 ![face select mode button](images/worksheet_2/face_mode.png)